For a truly special occasion, book your seats at Michelin-starred restaurants in Singapore.

 Three Michelin stars

 This three-Michelin-starred restaurant puts a twist on a typical fine dining dinner.
 The mysterious dining experience at Zen involves traversing each floor of the building as you progress through your menu for the night.
 Start with a welcome drink and canapes on the ground floor before moving up to the main dining room.
-Despite its price tag and status as a fine dining restaurant, the service here is warm with a team that stays incredibly passionate about their craft.
+Despite its price tag and status as a fine dining restaurant in Singapore, the service here is warm with a team that remains incredibly passionate about their craft.

 Must-try dishes: Fixed course menu